messente/messente-api-ruby/docs/OmnimessageApi.md

 end

 api_instance = MessenteApi::OmnimessageApi.new
-omnimessage_id = 'omnimessage_id_example' # String | UUID of the scheduled Omnimessage to be cancelled
+omnimessage_id = 'omnimessage_id_example' # String | UUID of the scheduled omnimessage to be cancelled

 begin
   #Cancels a scheduled Omnimessage